Updated 2026-01-28

 TL;DR

-Campaign Monitor (~$111/mo at 10k) has premium email design and agency features.
-ConvertKit ($119/mo at 10k) is built for creators with paid newsletters and digital product sales.
-Choose Campaign Monitor for agency work.
-Choose ConvertKit for creator businesses.
+Campaign Monitor is strongest for polished email design, brand control, and agency workflows.
+ConvertKit is built for creators with newsletters, landing pages, paid products, recommendations, and tag-based audience management.
+Choose Campaign Monitor for agency and brand work.
+Choose ConvertKit for creator monetization and audience growth.

 Platform Overview